Canop/rhit/README.md

 rhit -r reddit
 ```

-As for the path, you may use a regular expression.
+As for the path, you may use a complex expression.

 ## Only show a specific day